cozybearca/django-client-framework-docs/docs/html/_sources/intro/manage-backend-permissions.rst.txt

                 if user can read the created object: respond 201 OK with the created object
                 else:
-                    respond 204 OK with message "the object is created but you have no permission to view it"
+                    respond 204 No Content with message "the object is created but you have no permission to view it"
             else:
                 raise PermissionDenied(model, "create")